publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptC/m__us_usc_t42_s1395w–21.md

         Subject to paragraph (5), a Medicare+Choice organization—

-            (A) shall accept elections or changes to elections during the initial enrollment periods described in paragraph (1), during the month of November 1998 and during the annual, coordinated election period under paragraph (3) for each subsequent year, and during special election periods described in the first sentence of paragraph (4); and
+            (A) shall accept elections or changes to elections during the initial enrollment periods described in paragraph (1), during the period described in paragraph (2)(F), during the month of November 1998 and during the annual, coordinated election period under paragraph (3) for each subsequent year, and during special election periods described in the first sentence of paragraph (4); and

             (B) may accept other changes to elections at such other times as the organization provides.